Monalisa (Lojay and Sarz song)

 "Monalisa" is a song by Nigerian singer Lojay and Nigerian record producer Sarz.
 A blend of Afrobeats and amapiano, it appeared as the fifth track off their joint EP LV N ATTN (2021), and was produced by Sarz.
-The song was a sleeper hit, and it earned Sarz the award for Producer of the Year at The Headies 2022.
-The song was also nominated for Song of the Year, Best Afrobeats Single of the Year, and Viewer's Choice at the same event.
-It received further nominations for African Song of the Year at the 3Music Awards 2022, Best Single at the 2023 Urban Music Awards, Best Artist, Duo or Group in African Contemporary at the All Africa Music Awards 2021, and African Fan's Favorite at the All Africa Music Awards 2022.
+The song earned Sarz the award for Producer of the Year at The Headies 2022.
+It was also nominated for Song of the Year, Best Afrobeats Single of the Year, and Viewer's Choice at the same event.
+"Monalisa" received further nominations for African Song of the Year at the 3Music Awards 2022, Best Single at the 2023 Urban Music Awards, Best Artist, Duo or Group in African Contemporary at the All Africa Music Awards 2021, and African Fan's Favorite at the All Africa Music Awards 2022.
 The music video for "Monalisa" was directed by UAX and filmed in Lagos.

-A remix to "Monalisa" featuring American singer Chris Brown and was released after the song's breakthrough.
+A remix to "Monalisa" featuring American singer Chris Brown was released after the song's breakthrough.
 Following its release, "Monalisa" achieved international success, receiving airplay on BBC 1Xtra, BBC Radio 1, Kiss, and Capital Xtra, and appearing at number 30 on The Faders list of the 100 Best Songs of the Year.

 Background

-"Monalisa" was originally released on 4 June 2021 as the fifth track off the collaborative EP LV N ATTN.
+"Monalisa" was a sleeper hit, as it was originally released on 4 June 2021 as the fifth track off the collaborative EP LV N ATTN.
 Lojay and Sarz met during the COVID-19 lockdown in 2020 through a mutual friend who was Lojay's lawyer.
-Sarz agreed to collaborate after being drawn to Lojay's distinctive vocal tone and delivery.
-The pair recorded "Monalisa" during sessions for their joint extended play LV N ATTN (2021).
+Sarz agreed to collaborate after being drawn to Lojay's "unique" vocal delivery.
+The pair recorded "Monalisa" during sessions for LV N ATTN.
 According to Lojay, the song was initially overlooked in favor of the EP's title track featuring Wizkid, which they expected to be the main single.
 Sarz, on the other hand, believed "Monalisa" would eventually outshine the other songs on the project.
-Musically, the song combines Afrobeats and Amapiano elements, produced at a time when Amapiano was gaining momentum in Nigeria.
-Sarz first created the beat without log drums but later incorporated them to reflect the growing influence of the genre.
+Musically, the song combines Afrobeats and amapiano elements, produced at a time when amapiano was gaining momentum in Nigeria.
+Sarz first created the beat without log drums but later added them to reflect the growing influence of the genre.
 Lojay described "Monalisa" as "an Afrobeats song with an Amapiano influence," while Sarz cited South African house and Amapiano as inspirations for its production.